beyond-all-reason/teiserver/documents/guides/plugins.md

 ## Plugin structure

 Plugins have three components:
-- A hook point in the Teiserver code
+- A hook point in the Teiserver code with `@decorate Plugins.plugin(:function_key)`
-- A configuration key
 - Implementation by a 3rd party
+- A function key listed in the configuration pointing to said implementation

 ## Writing a plugin